Learning While Shopping: An Experimental Investigation Into the Effect of Learning on Recall in Consumer Search

-Researchers studying education decisions are often inconsistent in choosing whether and how to include disutility of education terms.
-We show that adding a disutility term in an education choice model is equivalent to assuming a relationship between wealth, risk, and education decisions.
-Our theory predicts that agents may choose to work even if schooling would increase their lifetime wealth.
-Disutility of schooling creates a gap between the increase in utility return from education and the financial return.
-Moreover, utility gains from education are decreasing in wealth and increasing in riskiness of future consumption.
+We show that adding a disutility term in education choice models is equivalent to assuming a relationship between wealth, risk, and education decisions.
+Utility gains from education are increasing in the riskiness of future consumption, implying that a riskier environment will lead agents to choose human capital investment options which maximize future income.
 If the degree of risk increases heterogeneously across human capital investment options, then risk aversion and the precautionary savings motive can compound or negate each other depending which option has a greater increase in risk.
-Our results also explain recent empirical findings, including a relationship between wealth and education, working between periods of schooling, and college major choices.

 Media Provision With Outsourced Content Production

 I use a model with a platform facilitating interaction between consumers, advertisers, and content creators to explore the effects of introducing a subscription which allows consumers to avoid ads.
 The subscription increases provision of niche content, but increased advertising and a high subscription price may reduce the welfare of consumers who enjoy mass market content.
 The effect on total welfare depends on how much the platform increases payments to content creators as a result of the subscription.

 Going the Last Mile: Access Regulation and Vertical Integration